mtopircean/mixing-potions-frontend/README.md

 ## Other
 1. HEROKU: to deploy application and act as the app interface
 2. ESLinter: to validate code format.
-3. Dalle: support with logo creation.
+3. DaVinci: support with logo creation.
 4. Font Awesome: support with icon for various html pages
 5. Google Font: support with font style used for website text.
 6. Balsamiq: support with wireframe creation.